School of Law - China Scholarship Council (CSC) Studentships

 - Apply to Queen Mary for admission as a postgraduate research student at the School of Law by completing the online application form, including all required documentation, by the deadline, which is to be confirmed still, but will be in late January 2022.

 - Queen Mary uses an on-line application system for its degree programmes, including for the School of Law PhD programme.
 For information on how to apply online, our entry requirements, and what application documentation is required, view our PhD in Law webpage.

-- CSC scholarship applicants must choose full-time study and PhD Law Semester 1 Start (September 2020).
+- CSC scholarship applicants must choose PhD Law Semester 1 Start (September 2022).

-- To notify the School of Law that you wish to be considered CSC funding, use the 'funding' section within the PhD online application form.
-To apply for our CSC award you will need to respond to the question within this section: ‘‘Are you applying for a specific named funding’ by selecting ‘Yes’ from the drop down menu, and then to the new question that appears – ‘Which specific named funding?’ choose ‘I am a School of Law CSC applicant’ option from the drop down list provided.
+- To notify the School of Law that you wish to be considered for CSC funding, use the ‘Other Information’ section within the PhD online application form.
+To apply for our CSC award you will need to respond to the question within this section: ‘‘Are you applying for a specific named funding’ by selecting ‘Yes’ from the drop down menu, and then to the new question that appears – ‘Which specific named funding?’ choose ‘I am a China Scholarship Council applicant’ option from the drop down list provided.
 Without this notification, you will not be considered as a funding applicant, you will be treated as an applicant to our PhD programme only.

-- Short-listed candidates will be interviewed by telephone/Skype
+- Short-listed candidates will be interviewed by telephone/online in February 2022.

-- Click here for more information about the CSC funding scheme, please see our CSC co-funded scholarship webpage
+- For more information about the CSC funding scheme, please see our CSC co-funded scholarship webpage

 Step 2: Apply for the China Scholarship Council Scholarship

 Refer to the China Scholarship Council website for details on how to apply for the CSC scholarship.
-The CSC will be open for applications from applicants who hold an offer of a PhD from a participating UK institution between 10 March and 31 March 2020, and then the outcome of the funding selection process will be confirmed by the CSC in May 2020.
+The CSC will be open for applications from applicants who hold an offer of a PhD from a participating UK institution during March 2022.
+The outcome of the funding selection process will be confirmed by the CSC in June 2022.

 - As soon as the China Scholarship Council has confirmed your scholarship, you should inform Queen Mary and confirm that you are accepting the offer of admission.